Julie Bucaro CFP®, CTFA

 My mom and stepdad have thoughtfully helped guide my career choices over the years.
 When I started at Washington University in St. Louis in the Engineering school and was not fulfilled by mid-sophomore year, they were there to help me understand it was not the right path for me.
 They were also instrumental in helping me make the decision to seek out a firm like BDF which has completely changed my life.
 I have always admired my mom’s strength, focus on family, and the ability to adapt and live a full life with a positive attitude.

-Julie Bucaro, CFP®, CTFA, is an Owner, Wealth Manager and Director of Client Experience at BDF.
+Julie Bucaro, CFP®, CTFA, is a Wealth Manager and Director of Client Experience at BDF.
 She is responsible for managing client relationships, providing financial and investment advice, and acts as the client’s personal Chief Financial Officer (CFO).

 In addition to her role as Wealth Manager, Julie is the Director of Client Experience.
 Julie dedicates a large portion of her time ensuring the firm is providing an exceptional client experience and engaging and developing our professionals in order to provide that outstanding service.